 In order to qualify for summary dissolution in Oregon, you must fulfill a number of specific requirements.
 If you don’t meet the criteria—which include marriage length, whether or not there are children, the amount of shared property, and more—you’ll have to go the more traditional route.
 But if you do check off all the boxes, this often streamlines the process a great deal.

 Not every marriage works out.
 At the same time, not every marriage ends in a heated screaming match either.
 Summary dissolution presents a solution in the case of short marriages with few complications where the spouses are on the same page.

 The law in Oregon lays out very specific guidelines for whether or not a marriage qualifies.

 Length of Marriage

-This strategy is generally intended for shorter marriages.
-Though in this regard, Oregon differs from many other states.
+As we said, this strategy is generally intended for shorter marriages.
+Though in this regard, Oregon differs from other states.

 To qualify for summary dissolution, a marriage must be shorter than ten years.